Medical Faculty Development/Continuing Medical Education

 The Medical Center Hour is the School of Medicine’s weekly public forum on medicine and society.
 Produced by the Center for Biomedical Ethics and Humanities, The Medical Center Hour is held on Wednesdays from mid-September through March at midday (12:30 – 1:30 p.m.) in the Jordan Hall Conference Center Auditorium.
 All programs are free and open to the entire university and the public.
 Attendance at Medical Center Hour also qualifies for Continuing Medical Education credit.

 The Mindfulness Center at UVA offers instruction in mindfulness-based stress reduction to health care practitioners and others.
-Julie Connelly and John Schorling are a Mindfulness Center instructors.
+John Schorling is a Mindfulness Center instructor.

 The Center for Biomedical Ethics and Humanities sponsors a Continuing Education program for physicians.
 This single-day instructional workshop offered annually is based on teachings from the Healers Art, a curriculum designed by Rachel Naomi Remen MD of the UCSF School of Medicine.
 The medical school course is taught in many U.S. medical schools as well as in many other countries to help students learn “a sense of personal and professional satisfaction in their work” and “an ongoing commitment to the profession.”
 The CME course is offered to practicing physicians with a similar intention.